AluBhorta/GridImageGallery/README.md

-# Image Grid Gallery
+# Grid Image Gallery

-A responsive image gallery using CSS Grid.
+An exercise to build a responsive image gallery using CSS Grid.

 .